 "And my mother was an Unngoy."
 Ripa snorted.
 "What troubles you brother?" he asked this time in Sangheili.

 Will finished checking the weapon and hung it back on the wall.

-"Some people just need to be thrown to a pack of hungry Jackals.."
-Will replied in equally perfect Sangheili.
+"Some people just need to be thrown to a pack of hungry Jackals."
+Will replied in near perfect Sangheili.

 "Admiral Del Rio?"
 Ripa said switching to William's tongue.

 "My apologies.
 He seems like the type of creature nobody wants to interact with."

 William said nothing but leaned against the wall.